FLAVOURED BUTTER TO DRESS AND ENHANCE TASTE

 IMG_2433

-Only to say that I rather like finely chopped anchovy fillets combined in butter – begin with 1 tablespoon of chopped anchovies to 1 cup pf butter and add more if it is not to your taste.
+I will add that I prefer finely chopped anchovy fillets combined in butter.
+Begin with 1 tablespoon of chopped anchovies to 1 cup of butter and add more if desired.

 IMG_8480